 Go back one last time to Eclipse, Right click the project folder, run as Nios II hardware.
-It will take some time but your Signal Tap instance should look something like below Figure 36: Signal Tap Results for On-chip.Now open eclipse back up.
+It will take some time but your Signal Tap instance should look something like below Figure 36: Signal Tap Results for On-chip.

+As you can see below, this time it only takes 9 transitions from from one DEED write to the next, instead of 28 for SDRAM, a 3X improvement!
+That’s without taking into account the latencies, which is 1 cycle for the onchip slave, and 3 cycles for the CAS on SDRAM.